THEDEVIOUS1/ONE_MIX_YOGA_3_PRO_HACKINTOSH/README.md

 # ONE_MIX_YOGA_3_PRO_HACKINTOSH
 Project to implement macOS support on the OMY3

-Full support for macOS 10.14.0 - 12.6.x (Only tested on Catali & Monterey...Not all EFI releases work with all macOS versions so please confirm you have installed the correct EFI for the OS version you are trying to run)
+Full support for macOS 10.14.0 - 12.6.x (Only tested on Catalina & Monterey...Not all EFI releases work with all macOS versions so please confirm you have installed the correct EFI for the OS version you are trying to run)

 If you see anything that could be added or changed don't hesitate to make a pull request.